-At the last inspection, this key question was rated as Good.
-At this inspection this key question has remained Good.
+This is the first inspection for this newly registered service.
+This key question has been rated Good.
 This meant people were supported and treated with dignity and respect; and involved as partners in their care.

 Ensuring people are well treated and supported; equality and diversity